 A Lasting Power of Attorney is a legal document that you can set up (given enough time) to allow your husband, wife, children or friend to make decisions for you under certain circumstances.
-Typically, that would be if you are unable to (maybe you were in a coma or had got so old you didn’t want to be bothered with minor decisions, just major ones), or if you wished to delegate some or all decisions as you no longer wished to be bothered.
+Typically, that would be if you are unable to (maybe after Covid, or an accident, stroke you were in a coma ), or if you wished to delegate some or all decisions as you no longer wanted to be bothered with some financial matters.

 Many Lasting Powers of Attorney, in our opinion, are set up wrongly.
 Accidents and strokes etc can happen at any age, so ideally, LPAs should be an 18th birthday present and reviewed every couple of years.
 Many people also only have one, and not both, and that can be disastrous both personally and financially.